jonross/kugl/README.md

 Because KubeQL always uses the `--all-namespaces` option to `kubectl`, it tries to reduce strain on the Kubernetes API Server by caching responses for up to two minutes.
 This is why it often prints "Data delayed up to ..." messages.
-You can suppress that warning with the `-r` / `--reckless` option, or force it to always update the cache with the `-u` / `--update` option.
+You can suppress that warning with the `-r` / `--reckless` option, or always update the cache with the `-u` / `--update` option.

 In any case, please be cognizant of stale data and server load.